kolkhis/tech-notes/linux/tools/awk.md

 delimiter instead of whitespace.

 But, what if we wanted to specify multiple field separators?
+We can do this by using an array, denoted by square brackets (`[ ... ]`), and putting the field separators we want to use into that array.
 ```bash
 printf "one, two three - four\n" | awk -F '[,-]' '{ print $2 }'
 # or